 Never Forget Why We Started

-As our second anniversary approaches, we can take pride in the progress we’ve made over the past two years.
-Our numbers have been steadily growing, our dance skills have significantly improved, and we now host our own milonga on a regular basis.
+As our second anniversary approaches, we have much to be proud of.
+Over the past two years, our numbers have steadily grown, our dance skills have improved significantly, and we now host our own milonga on a regular basis.
 When we go out to dance as a group, we leave a positive impression.
-We are beginning to make an impact on the tango community in this city.
+Bit by bit, we’re beginning to make our mark on the tango community in this city.

-While exploration is commendable, we must not lose sight of why we started.
-This group has a mission.
-We are not individualists seeking personal gain and leaving when our goals are achieved.
-We are united by a larger purpose: to promote the milonguero style of tango, build a robust tango community, transform the tango culture in this city, and bring more people into our cause (see Champaign Milongueros Group Charter).
+While it’s natural and even healthy to explore beyond our circle, we must not lose sight of our original purpose.
+This group was not founded for individual advancement alone.
+We are bound by a shared mission: to promote the milonguero style of tango, to foster a vibrant tango community, to transform the tango culture in this city, and to bring more people into our cause (see Champaign Milongueros Group Charter).

-This vision requires teamwork, commitment, discipline, responsibility, grit, and personal sacrifice.
-If we prioritize self-interest and neglect our mission, we risk repeating the mistakes of those before us—those who wandered through tango for years without finding a place to truly belong.
-Individuals seeking independence will eventually realize that they need a home group to study, dance, grow, and fully enjoy tango.
+Fulfilling that mission demands teamwork, commitment, discipline, responsibility, perseverance, and personal sacrifice.
+If we prioritize self-interest over our shared goals, we risk repeating the same mistakes that others have made—drifting for years without finding a place to truly belong.
+Individuals seeking independence will eventually realize that they need a home base: a place to learn, to grow, and to fully enjoy tango.

 Of course, this is easier said than done.
-People differ in their learning speeds and abilities.
-Some are quicker learners and better dancers than others.
-It takes time for everyone in the group to reach the same level of proficiency.
-In the meantime, those with greater skill may lose patience and feel it is in their best interest to dance independently with more advanced partners.
-However, when we prioritize self-interest over the common cause, we lose perspective, the group suffers, and everyone pays the price.
+People learn at different speeds.
+Some dancers progress more quickly than others.
+It takes time and patience for everyone to reach the same level of skill.
+In the meantime, those who advance faster may feel tempted to seek out more experienced partners.
+But when we place personal ambition above our collective mission, the group suffers—and ultimately, everyone loses.

-If we remain united and work together to encourage and support one another, the group will grow stronger and improve more rapidly, benefiting us all in the long run.
+If we stay united, support each other, and keep the long-term vision in mind, the group will grow stronger, and everyone will benefit.
 It takes dedicated individuals to create a strong group, and a strong group to make a lasting impact.
-Until we achieve this, we cannot persuade others to join us or bring about meaningful change.
-Therefore, our priority must not be to flaunt our achievements but to focus on continuous self-improvement.
-History is made by those who remain steadfast, work together, and never give up (see Tango in Small Cities).
+Until we reach that point, we cannot persuade others to join us or bring about meaningful change.
+Therefore, our priority must not be to flaunt our achievements but to focus on continuous self-improvement as a group.
+History is written by those who stay the course, work together, and never give up (see Tango in Small Cities).

 September 6, 2019